SunTzunami/SunTzunami/readme.md

 My current interests include data science, finance, multi-objective optimization, health research and scientific visualization.
 I have actively contributed to various projects in these domains, some of which can be found here.

-Hobbies: Reading, Futsal, Running, Football (in that order)
+Hobbies: Coding, 日本語の勉強, Reading, Futsal, Cooking (for Family & Friends), Running, Football (in that order)

 ---